Ore87/FAW_Capstone_Project_-Group-AI-/README.md

 <img src="results/Project_Banner.png" alt="Project Banner" width="700"/>

-This repository contains the capstone project for the AI Bootcamp, focusing on the detection of the Fall Armyworm (FAW) using a YOLOv11s object detection model.
+This repository contains the capstone project for the AI Bootcamp at TECHCRUSH, focusing on the detection of the Fall Armyworm (FAW) using a YOLOv11s object detection model.
 The model is trained to identify FAW in images, providing a crucial tool for early pest detection to protect crops and ensure food security.

 ---